 Start a Savings Jar — with a Twist

 Any savvy homeowner should have savings set aside for any projects or repairs that your house might need.
 If you don’t have any yet, why not start the new year by saving money the old-fashioned way: in a jar?
 It may not seem like you’ll save much, but we have a challenge for you: every time you think of a home improvement you’d like to make, put some money in the jar.
-And who knows, by the end of 2021, you might actually have the funds to see that dream come true.
+And who knows, by the end of the year, you might actually have the funds to see that dream come true.